 Mental Health Commission of Canada’s National Standards Ensuring Good Psychological Health and Safety (PH&S) in the workplace.

 While not a legal act, the Mental Health Commission of Canada (MHCC) has developed a voluntary set of guidelines, tools and resources focused on promoting employees’ psychological health and preventing psychological harm due to workplace factors.
-This information may be useful in helping your employer become more knowledgeable around mental health concerns in the workplace and how to manage them positively.
+This information may be useful in helping employers become more knowledgeable around mental health concerns in the workplace and how to manage them positively.

 Mental Health Works

-This program offered by the Canadian Mental Health Association has resources and training to help employers support their workers who have mental health concerns and reduce the incidence of mental health concerns in the workplace.
+This program offered by the Canadian Mental Health Association has resources and training to help employers support their workers who have mental health concerns and reduce the incidence and impact of mental health concerns in the workplace.
 Mental Health Works

 Mental Illness at Work: A manager's guide to identifying, managing and preventing psychological problems in the workplace by: Adrian Furnham, Mary-Clare Race